Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

 Avoid plantain if you are pregnant or nursing.

 When people hear the word poppy, they think of opium.
 It is true that opium comes from the opium poppy.
 Poppy is an excellent pain reliever and is the plant from which morphine is made.
 People are restricted from growing this plant unless they have a license, however, you can grow plants such as the California poppy.
 This plant was originally used by Native Americans as a painkiller.
 The next time you suffer from a toothache, you can chew on a few leaves or pack the leaves around the hurting tooth.
-If you suffer from insomnia, make a sleep-inducing tea by filling a cup with boiling water and adding a few leaves to in.
+If you suffer from insomnia, make a sleep-inducing tea by filling a cup with boiling water and adding a few leaves.
 Allow the tea to brew for 10 to 15 minutes before drinking.

 Avoid using the opium poppy plant because it can produce addicting drugs.
 As well as opium and heroin, morphine and codeine come from this plant, too.
 If you need something as strong as the last two, see your doctor for his recommendations.